How to: Fetch Data

 Prefix: Can be ignored

-Count Type: Count algorithm to use to count rows in the table or view.
+Count Type: Count algorithm to use to count rows in the table or view. "exact"

 : Exact but slow count algorithm.
-Performs aCOUNT(*)
+Performs a COUNT(*)

-under the hood."planned"
+under the hood. "planned"

 : Approximated but fast count algorithm.
-Uses the Postgres statistics under the hood."estimated"
+Uses the Postgres statistics under the hood. "estimated"

-: Uses exact count for low numbers and planned count for high numbers.Count Only: This means that the plugin won't return any Data, no matter what, but shows you based on your query how many rows it would return.
+Count Only: This means that the plugin won't return any Data, no matter what, but shows you based on your query how many rows it would return.
 This is the exact equivalent of using the :count operator in Bubble.

 Enable Realtime: If you'd like to listen to changes using Supabase's realtime feature.
 This means that if in the Database something happens wheather you do that manually, or another person make changes, Supabase listens to those changes and sends it to the clients.
 We go into more details here.